How do I get cheap Leeds to London train tickets?

 What if I take a slower route?

-So, let’s see if we can get cheap train tickets from Leeds to London that are even better value.
+So, can you get cheap train tickets from Leeds to London that are even better value?
+Absolutely!
 For example, you’ll find many more trains to London from Doncaster.
-So, is there a cheap train to Doncaster?

-There’s a £15 ticket on the 16:23 Grand Central train down to London.
-This gives you a total fare of just £18.50.
+The Northern service from Leeds to Doncaster is usually cheapest and you can often book a cheap ticket on this service right up until the train leaves.
+From Doncaster, your cheapest option is usually the Grand Central train down to London.
 If you’re booking separate tickets at Doncaster and want to change trains, make sure that you leave at least seven minutes between them (so that you’re covered in case the first train is late).

 We’d also recommend looking at tickets from Sheffield to London (and then looking at trains from Leeds to Sheffield) as this could give you a saving, as well.